Data quality statement: News media in Australia series

 Accuracy

-1. Media control registers
+1. Media ownership and control registers

 Data provided in notifications is imported from an online notification form into an internal system and is checked for errors in accordance with agreed business rules.
 Where necessary, errors are queried with the commercial broadcasting licensee or associated newspaper publisher or their authorised agent who has submitted the notification.